uperl/Dist-Zilla-Plugin-InsertExample/README.md

 Remove the `#!/usr/bin/perl`, `use strict;` or `use warnings;` from the beginning of your example before inserting them into the POD.

+## indent

+Specifies the number of spaces to indent by.
+This is 1 by default, because it is sufficient to force POD to consider it a verbatim paragraph.
+I understand a lot of Perl programmers out there prefer 4 spaces.
+You can also set this to 0 to get no indentation at all and it won't be a verbatim paragraph at all.

 # AUTHOR

 Graham Ollis <plicease@cpan.org>